 - Online delivery of assessments with traditional paper-and-pencil option

-In addition to subject scores, there are reporting categories based on the ACT College Readiness Standards and aligned to the Common Core State Standards.
+In addition to subject scores, there are reporting categories based on the ACT College and Career Readiness Standards and aligned to the other sets of college and career readiness standards being used by states (of which the Common Core State Standards are one).

-A composite score is provided for all students who receive scores in English, math, reading, and science beginning at grades 9–10 (ACT Aspire Early High School).
+A composite score is provided for all students who receive scores in English, math, reading, and science beginning at grades 8–10.